-Although they differ by their size, these countries encounter common many situations. especially regarding their exposition to disasters.
-According to the UN Framework Convention on Climate Change (UNFCCC), Indonesia and Peru are among the most disaster-prone countries in the world (Harmeling, 2010).
+Although they differ by their size, these countries encounter many common situations, especially regarding their exposition to disasters.
+According to the UN Framework Convention on Climate Change SUNFCCC), Indonesia and Peru are among the most disaster-prone countries in the world (Harmeling, 2010).